commonsguy/cwac-presentation/README.markdown

 project if you wish to use the `Mirror*` classes.
 If you are not using the `Mirror*` classes, then the CWAC-Presentation JAR is sufficient.

+NOTE: The JAR name, as of v0.4.2, has a `cwac-` prefix, to help distinguish it from other JARs.

 Also note that if you plan to use this as an Android library project in source form, you will also need to download [the CWAC-Layouts project](http://github.com/commonsguy/cwac-layouts)